 Hethersett is located within the Norwich Policy Area within 7 miles of Norwich City Centre.
 It is a designated Key Service Centre within the Joint Core Strategy and contains a wide range of facilities including a primary and secondary school; village hall and community centre; a GP surgery; post office; library; public houses; offices to rent and a variety of extended hours shops and services.
 There are local employment opportunities and a regular peak-time bus service connecting the site with the main population centres of Norwich and Wymondham.
 The bus services are First Bus 13A/B/C, 15 and Konect Bus 6/6A.
-The nearest bus stops are opposite the New Road junction on the B1172 and on New Road.
+The nearest bus stops are opposite the site on New Road.
 This is, therefore, a sustainable location to accommodate additional homes.

-The Preferred Development Option Plan (Figure 2) shows one way in which the site could be developed to accommodate in the region of 50 dwellings and/or a care home, and/or sheltered housing and/or housing with care for the elderly and a 3.14 ha park.
+The Preferred Development Option Plan (Figure 2 below) shows one way in which the site could be developed to accommodate in the region of 40 dwellings and/or sheltered housing and/or housing with care for the elderly and a 3.08 ha park.